ananthakumaran/paisa/docs/reference/commodities.md

     Assets:Checking
 ```

-## Updates
+## Update

-**paisa** fetches the latest price of the commodities only when
+Paisa fetches the latest price of the commodities only when you
-*update* command is used.
-Make sure to run `paisa update` command
+**update** the prices.
+This can be done via UI using the dropdown in
-after you make any changes to your journal file or you want to fetch
+the top right hand side corner or via `paisa update` command.
+Make
-the latest value of the commodities.
-The update can be performed from
+sure to update the prices after you make any changes to your journal
-the UI as well via the dropdown in the top right hand side corner.
+file or you want to fetch the latest value of the commodities.